karimendes/yongtube/README.md

 Contribuições são bem-vindas!
 Para melhorias ou sugestões, envie um pull request ou abra uma issue.

 English

 YongTube

 This project is a web interface inspired by the YouTube platform, named YongTube.
-It is designed to exclusively access contents of Felix, member of the South-Korean group, Stray Kids.
-The project was developed with HTML, CSS and Javascript.
+It is designed to exclusively access the contents of Felix, a member of the South-Korean group Stray Kids.
+The project was developed with HTML, CSS, and Javascript.

 Features